 Nowadays, HUS is generally divided into ST-HUS, secondary-HUS and atypical HUS (aHUS)[33].
 The majority of ST-HUS cases are caused by STEC or Shigella infections.
-Isolation of STEC and identification of alternative complement pathway defect may be used to pinpoint a definite illness underlying TMA syndrome.
-Approximately 6%-9% of STEC infections is complicated by ST-HUS.
+Isolation of STEC and identification of alternative complement pathway defects may be used to pinpoint a definite illness underlying TMA syndrome.
+Approximately 6%-9% of STEC infections are complicated by ST-HUS.
 The triad of acute kidney injury, MAHA, and non-immune thrombocytopenia typically begin 5 to 10 d after the onset of diarrhea[34].
 The diagnosis of ST-HUS from atypical HUS may be challenging.
 Stool culture for STEC may take days, and Shiga toxin stool PCR assay is not widely used[35].
 A panel approach is required to identify complement disorders utilizing serological, genetic and flow cytometric analyses (CD46).
 However, apart from C3, C4 and CH50, the determination of AP components (e.g., FH, FB, FI, CFHR1-5 and anti-FH) is not easily available.
-Serological detection of components of AP is not sensitive nor specific[36].
+Serological detection of components of AP is neither sensitive nor specific[36].
 So far, genetic screening for dysregulated complement genes, mutation or deletion can be found in only approximately 50%-80% of complement-mediated TMA[4,37].
 ST-HUS is best managed by supportive care with symptomatic treatment.
 Interestingly, antibiotic use is thought to increase the release of Shiga toxin and has been associated with subsequent development of HUS in some studies[38,39].
 Where acquired or hereditary TTP is suspected, treatment is necessary with TPE or FFP replacement, whereas eculizumab (complement inhibition) may be considered for cases of aHUS.

 CONCLUSION

-With reference to our case the patient presented with diarrhea and vomiting without neurological deficit, in the background of severe thrombocytopenia, acute kidney injury, elevated LDH level and a slightly increased schistocytes (0.6%).
+With reference to our case, the patient presented with diarrhea and vomiting without neurological deficit, in the background of severe thrombocytopenia, acute kidney injury, elevated LDH level and slightly increased schistocytes (0.6%).
 There was also an elevated indirect bilirubin level indicative of intravascular hemolysis.
 While the initial presentation was consistent with the clinical “triad” of ST-HUS, there were points to support DIC as a cause.
-In a typical ST-HUS case, abdominal pain and diarrhea often begin several days after contaminated food has been taken and thrombocytopenia and renal failure commonly occur after gastrointestinal symptoms are resolved[40] but this is not the case here.
-The schistocytes in this case is < 1% which makes the diagnosis of TMA less likely.
-The negative stool culture of STEC/Shigella and presence of coagulopathy further argue against ST-HUS as the cause.
-According to the International Society on Thrombosis and Hemostasis (ISTH) diagnostic criteria of DIC can be made if the ISTH score ≥ 5 in the context of gastrointestinal infection.
+In a typical ST-HUS case, abdominal pain and diarrhea often begin several days after contaminated food has been ingested, and thrombocytopenia and renal failure commonly occur after gastrointestinal symptoms are resolved[40], but this was not the case here.
+The schistocytes were < 1%, which makes the diagnosis of TMA less likely.
+The negative stool culture of STEC/Shigella and the presence of coagulopathy further argue against ST-HUS as the cause.
+According to the International Society on Thrombosis and Hemostasis (ISTH) diagnostic criteria of DIC can be made if the ISTH score ≥ 5 is in the context of gastrointestinal infection.
 Our patient scored 7 with reference to the ISTH-DIC score (PLT ≤ 50 × 109/L, 2 points; 3 s < PT < 6 s, 2 points; a marked increased D-dimer, 3 points).
-The presence of low rate of schistocytes, a high LDH level, acute kidney injury and perirenal hematoma fit well into a DIC picture.
+The presence of low rate of schistocytes, a high LDH level, acute kidney injury and perirenal hematoma fit well into a DIC diagnosis.

-In our case report, we made a diagnosis of infection associated DIC which allows timely treatment.
+In our case report, we made a diagnosis of infection-associated DIC, which allows timely treatment.
 Correct understanding and careful interpretation of various biomarkers including schistocytes, LDH, and PLT can enable clinicians to differentiate TMA from other related diseases.
-However, clinicians need to be aware that each of these biomarkers bears its own limitations and in specificity and sensitivity.
+However, clinicians need to be aware that each of these biomarkers bears its own limitations in specificity and sensitivity.

 REFERENCES